 - Computer Prep- compile roster and remind girls about the procedure.

-- Boarding house duties: in-house-duties (light outs; clearing of the mail box, sign out forms; punctuality for meals and school) – work closely and assist matrons and observing that the rules laid down are complied with, instill in-house disciplinary measures and report serious deviations to Matrons/ Head of Boarding.
+- Boarding house duties: in-house-duties (light outs; sign out forms; punctuality for meals and school) – work closely and assist matrons and observing that the rules laid down are complied with, instill in-house disciplinary measures and report serious deviations to Matrons/ Head of Boarding.